APPLY TO BECOME AN FBFI CHAPLAIN

 2. Make sure you are submitting the correct form for your current status.

-3. Do not use the Long Form unless you can document your completed Seminary qualifications, your ordination, and your required ministry experience.
-Again, if you are still in Seminary, if you have not yet been ordained, or if you do not have the required ministry experience, you must use the Short Form.
+3. Do not use the Long Form unless you can document your completed seminary qualifications, your ordination, and your required ministry experience.
+Again, if you are still in seminary, if you have not yet been ordained, or if you do not have the required ministry experience, you must use the Short Form.

 4. Take time to prepare a neat application, giving attention to spelling and grammar.
 This is a professional application for a professional position.